 More about: 10 Things to Do in Belem in Lisbon

 The Belém neighborhood is located at the mouth of the Tagus River and is famous for the Jerónimos Monastery and the Belém Tower, two examples of the Manueline style.
-This artistic movement is very typical of Portugal and will surprise you with its extravagant decoration.
-Here are the best things to do in this authentic neighborhood of Lisbon.
+This artistic style is very typical of Portugal and will surprise you with its extravagant decoration.
+Here are the best things to do in this authentic Lisbon neighborhood.

 1. Take a guided tour

-Any trip to Lisbon must include a visit to Belém.
-This area is closely linked to Portugal's colonial history; it was from these very shores that the caravels left Europe to reach the coasts of Brazil or the overseas possessions in India.
+Any trip to Lisbon must necessarily include Belém.
+This area is closely linked to Portugal's colonial history; from these very shores, the caravels left Europe to reach the coasts of Brazil or the overseas possessions in India.

 By choosing a guided tour, you can discover this neighborhood with an expert guide who will take you to see the main attractions: the Jerónimos Monastery, the Padrão dos Descobrimentos, and the Belém Tower.
-These tours usually last two hours and normally start at Praça do Império (opposite the Maritime Museum) or at Doca de Bom Sucesso, the docks on the banks of the river.
+These tours usually last two hours and typically start at Praça do Império (opposite the Maritime Museum) or at Doca de Bom Sucesso, the docks on the riverbank.

 Don't think that all tours of Belém are the same; there are different ways to explore the neighborhood.
 These are the most popular: